 J.B. and Jennie Liggett continued to make frequent trips to San Diego, California, to visit her parents.
 The 1900 census shows that they were staying with the Warriners on Irving Avenue when their son was less than a year old.
 J.B. and Jennie finally moved to San Diego in 1907, but returned to Utica four years later.
 Below is a postcard picture of Jennie’s father, Harlan Warriner, sent to grandson, George Harlan, from San Diego to Utica by Jenny’s mother, Lucy, on July 10, 1906.

 While back in Nebraska, J.B. and Jennie nearly lost their house in a January 1911 fire that destroyed the Utica Methodist Church pictured on their china. “…Water was playing on the fire from two streams of hose but it was too late and was readily seen that the church building could not be saved at all.
 The firemen then turned their attention towards saving the residence of James Liggett on the east side of the church building…After the fire alarm had been sounded, people assisted James Liggett with moving all of the furniture out of his house…the firemen did good work in keeping the flames away so that not much heat would get near the building, others throwing water on it to keep it moist at all times.
 After the flames had been subdued, friends of the Liggetts assisted them to move back to their home.
 When the flames were burning the fiercest, sandwiches and coffee were being furnished by the Ragan restaurant through the courtesy of James Liggett.”

 The fire may have been the final determinant of whether they would live in Nebraska or California, because by Sept.
 1911, Jennie and Harlan were living with her parents.
 James Bela wrote letters to Jennie about selling their house and furniture in anticipation of moving to San Diego.
-Jennie’s parents had a farm in nearby La Mesa, which is pictured left.
+Jennie’s parents had a farm in nearby La Mesa, which is pictured above.

 Letter dated Sept.
 30, 1911: